chuckhu4n9/iispowershell/README.md

 ### Purpose

-Get EC2 instance Status, pull IIS Logs from S3 bucket and parse for error 500 Ultimately, this script should be come a part of automation workflow.
-With high level design below:
+The script s3IISLogParser.ps1 is used to get EC2 instance Status, pull IIS Logs from S3 bucket and parse for error 500 Ultimately, this script should become a part of automation workflow.
+With the high level design below:

 	CloudWatch --> EventBridge --> SSM --> Powershell --> SNS or Other notification services --> Alert and results into monitored channels (email/Teams)